-Priority and Guaranteed Off- take into the grid the Promotion Act adheres to the principle that, in connecting to distribution grid, operators of the distribution grid within the covered by their licence must give priority to RES-Facilities.
-Other Conditions 0 Licence granted by the ERO for conducting electricity trading; 0 Authorisation for the Construction of a RES-Facility for the RES-Facilities with the total installed capacity over 1MW.
-0 No installed capacity limits as long as the grid allows this from a technical point of view.
+The Promotion Act adheres to the principle that, in connecting to the distribution grid, operators of the distribution grid within the area covered by their licence must give priority to RES-Facilities.

+- O Licence granted by the ERO for conducting electricity trading; - O Authorisation for the Construction of a RES-Facility for the RES-Facilities with the total installed capacity over 1MW. - O No installed capacity limits as long as the grid allows this from a technical point of view.

-Grid Connection Specifics Approvals by a Grid Operator 0 Connection to the grid is subject to the approval of the grid operator based on the location and installed capacity of the RES-Facility; Ο The grid operator may require a connection feasibility study from an energy producer if it is clear that the connection of the project will have an impact on the operation of the grid or if the applicant applies for connection to a high- voltage grid.
-Permitting from 0 Environmental Approval; Authorities 0 Zoning Permit for placement of the RES-Facility; Timing: depending on the installed capacity and connection to the grid, an investor could obtain the necessary approvals in approximately six (6) months to two (2) years.
-0 Authorisation for the Construction of a RES-Facility (above 1MW); 0 Building Permit followed by an approval for occupancy; 0 Licence; and 0 Connection agreement with the grid operator.
+Approvals by a Grid Operator

+- O Connection to the grid is subject to the approval of the grid operator based on the location and installed capacity of the RES-Facility; - O The grid operator may require a connection feasibility study from an energy producer if it is clear that the connection of the project will have an impact on the operation of the grid or if the applicant applies for connection to a high-voltage grid.

+Permitting from Authorities

+O Environmental Approval;

+Timing:

+depending on the installed

+capacity and connection

+to the grid, an investor

+could obtain the necessary

+approvals in approximately

+six (6) months to two

+(2) years.

+- O Zoning Permit for placement of the RES-Facility; - Authorisation for the Construction of a RES-Facility (above 1MW); - O Building Permit followed by an approval for occupancy; - O Licence; and - O Connection agreement with the grid operator.